 Echelon Stride: Although this treadmill is compact and can be folded completely in half, there were more compact models that made the list with more powerful motors.

 NordicTrack Commercial 1250: While smaller than other NordicTrack treadmills, it’s still not as compact as folks might like for a space with low ceilings.
-The Commercial 1250 doesn’t typically list the deck height in the specs, but we confirmed that the deck height is 9.8 inches based on the NordicTrack website for Australian consumers.
+The Commercial 1250 doesn’t typically list the deck height in the specs, but we confirmed that the step-up height is about 9.25 inches from the floor, per our custom testing methodology.

 How We Picked and Tested